You can collect additional information from your ticket purchasers and/or ticket holders with flexible Ticket Event Questions.

 When you add a question, you will return to your Question List.
 This is where you can continue to add additional questions by clicking the orange Add a Question button at the bottom of the page.

 Use the drag and drop icon on the left to easily re-organize the order that questions are asked.
 Click Save Arrangement at the bottom of the page to save the new question order.
 On the right-hand side of each question, click the edit button to go into the question and update the content and customizations.
-The trashcan lets you delete any question.
+Click the trashcan to delete the question.

 Note: When you edit a question, you cannot update the question type.
 This is because responses are recorded in the initial format.
 The exceptions are the Check Box/Radio Button/Select Menu question types, which you can easily switch between: